nextleap-project/countermitm/source/new.rst

 - in step 2 Bob manually confirms he wants to join the group X. before his device sends the ``vg-request-X`` message.

-Step 6 of the `establish-verified-contact`_ protocol is then replaced with the following steps:
+The steps from Step 6 of the `establish-verified-contact`_ protocol are replaced with the following steps:

-6. Alice broadcasts an encrypted "member added" message to all group members (including Bob), gossiping the Autocrypt keys of everyone, including the new member Bob.
+6. Alice broadcasts an encrypted "vg-member-added" message to all group members (including Bob), gossiping the Autocrypt keys of everyone, including the new member Bob.

-7. Bob receives the encrypted "member added" message and learns all the keys and e-mail addresses of group members.
+7. Bob receives the encrypted "vg-member-added" message and learns all the keys and e-mail addresses of group members.
 Bob's device sends a final "vg-member-added-received" message to Alice's device.
    Bob's device shows "You successfully joined the verified group 'X'".

-8. Alice's device receives the "member-added-received" reply from Bob and shows a screen "Bob <email-address> securely joined group 'X'"
+8. Alice's device receives the "vg-member-added-received" reply from Bob and shows a screen "Bob <email-address> securely joined group 'X'"

 Bob and Alice may now both invite and add more members which in turn